manasmbellani/athena-assetnote/README.md

         * Index: `assetnote_index`
         * Assetnote Instance: `<instance-name-eg-demo>`
         * Assetnote API Key: `ugwqx........==`.
 This is the API key used for Assetnote.
+        * Back-Off Time per page retry: Number of seconds to back off when attempting to obtain a page via API call on which error has occurred.
+By default, 30 seconds.
+        * Num retries Per Page: Number of retries to perform per page in-case of failure.
+By default, 3 after which the next page is obtained - skipping the current page.
+        * Sleep Time per Page: Number of seconds to sleep after getting a page.
+By default, 2 seconds.
+        * Limit Number of Pages Returned: Limit the number of pages downloaded for purposes of testing.
+By default, set to 0 to ensure that ALL pages can be downloaded.

 * Now `Create a New Input` called `Assetnote Graphql Input Python Script for Exposures Collection`  for collecting Exposures into Splunk.